axu5/Lesson3/README.md

 ## Using arrays in Classes

+Interesting reference bugs that needed to be fixed!
+Otherwise easy sailing.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.